 Why Correct Sizing Matters

-One of the most common mistakes Zimbabwean solar buyers make is choosing a system that is too small — and then blaming solar energy when it fails to meet their needs.
-An undersized system means battery depletion, load-shedding of your own appliances, and reduced lifespan for your batteries.
-An oversized system wastes capital you could spend on something else.
+One of the most common mistakes Zimbabwean solar buyers make is choosing a system that is too small.
+An undersized system means battery depletion, forced load-shedding, and reduced battery lifespan.
+An oversized system wastes capital.
+Getting sizing right starts with understanding your daily energy consumption.

 Step 1: List All Your Appliances

 Write down every electrical appliance you want your solar system to power.
-For each one, note:
+For each, note the power rating (Watts), quantity, and daily runtime (hours).

 | Appliance | Typical Wattage | Daily Hours |